AuxionCore/PinFlux/CONTRIBUTING.md

 #### **Do you have questions about the source code?**

-- Ask any question about how to use Ruby on PinFlux in the [support page](https://chromewebstore.google.com/detail/molpfdakehebpkaecfdpndakphebjjpp/support).
+- Ask any question about how to use PinFlux in the [support page](https://chromewebstore.google.com/detail/molpfdakehebpkaecfdpndakphebjjpp/support).

 Thanks! :heart: :heart: :heart: